What is Swearing?

 Swearing means using specific words that are offensive to castes, religions or races.
 Swearing portrays anger, frustration, and irritability.

-Imagine you are watching an interesting serial on TV.
+For example, imagine you are watching an interesting serial on TV.
 Your child who is 8 years old, who is the apple of your eye, is playing with his toy on the sofa next to you.
 The fan above you is making a gentle whirring noise.
 A small part of you is waiting for the pressure cooker’s third whistle that will indicate khichdi is ready.
 Life is perfect.
 But, you are shocked beyond belief when you hear your child swear at the toy who is refusing to obey his commands.

 The pressure cooker is making its third whistle.
 You are too shocked to move.
 The serial is moving towards its climax.
 You don’t give a damn about it.